Commonly Asked Questions

 Massachusetts Eye and Ear’s Medical Evaluation Center (MEC) ensures that patients are at their healthiest prior to surgery, and that their medical needs continue to be met for the duration of their hospitalization.
 Below, please find some of the frequently asked questions:

 Q: Why do I need an appointment at the Medical Evaluation Center prior to surgery?

 A: To be evaluated by Nursing and Anesthesia.

-Q: How long does it take to go through testing in the Medical Unit?
+Q: How long does it take to go through testing in the Medical Evaluation Center?

-Q: Why has the Medical Unit physician canceled my surgery?
+Q: Why has the Medical Evaluation Center canceled my surgery?

 A: Because your current state of health would put you at high risk for medical complications during your surgery while you are under an anesthetic.

 Q: Should I take my medications on the day of my surgery, and should I bring my medications with me to the hospital?